thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ```
  \

-3. In RStudio, run the `analyzeGCMSdata` command on the *folder* that contains your CDF file.
+3. In R or RStudio, run the `analyzeGCMSdata` command on the *folder* that contains your CDF file.
+Do not run the command on the CDF file itself, that will not work.
+For example, if my CDF file is called "sorghum_bicolor.CDF", and is inside the folder called `gc_data`, then I would run the following:
  \

 If you are on a Mac, *use single forward slashes*.
 For example: